psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 And thought to shew it to his wife,
 And 1n he it brought.

-"To, dame' Here is novelty'
+"Lo, dame ' Here is novelty'
 In our garden of a cherry-tree
 I found it sickerly
 I am afeard it 1s tokening